 Which sounds better?

-If you are raring to go & want to get this set up ASAP, here is what you will figure out & do this week:
+If you are raring to go & want to get this set up ASAP, here is your to-do list this week:

 - Set date & time for the virtual recital

-- On-demand vs. streaming, watch party vs. interactive
+- Decide: On-demand vs. streaming, watch party vs. interactive

-- The platform that you will use to host the recital
+- Decide the platform that you will use to host the recital

 Once you have these basic details: